 Step#3: License Issuer

 Who is the issuing authority for business license in Maryland?
 The issuing authority depends completely on the type of business and varies according to the business.
-The following example will help you to understand how the issuing authority can vary:
+The following example will help you understand how the issuing authority can vary:

 You are planning to set up a restaurant in Anne Arundel County, MD then it will be classified as a Food Service Facility.